How can you experience whales in New England?

 - It is an experience Pacific Rim Whale Watching Festival on Vancouver Island

-With these tips you are well prepared for a whale tour around Boston in New England.
-Whale Watching Massachusetts and an exploration of the traces left by the different whale species in the region to this day make a trip to New England a varied and exciting experience.
+With these tips you are well prepared for whale watching in New England around Boston.
+Whale watching Massachusetts as well as an exploration tour on the traces that the different whale species leave in the region to this day makes a trip to New England a varied and exciting experience.

 Hotels and accommodations in and around Boston * You can also book through our partner booking.com.